Expertium/expertium.github.io/RedditBot.md

 But what if I need more data?

 Well, I can make the scraper look for older posts and downvoted posts at the cost of making it slower.
-That increased the number to around 850-900.
+That increased the number to around 850-950 (as I said, I wasn't keeping track of everything precisely).

 But what if I need more data?

 I can make the search even more exhaustive and slower to scrape more posts.
-After some tweaking, I managed to get around 1100 posts.
+After some tweaking, I managed to get around 1200 posts.

 But what if I need more data?